iwr-wasteless/iwr/README.md

 this could be opt-in.

-People could dump waste into neighbours bins, or any bin other than their own, or anywhere else other than, their own bin.
+People could dump waste into neighbours bins, or any bin other than their own, or anywhere else other than their own bin.
 To prevent dumping into other bins, bins should have a lock on them.
 However, bins would then need to be unlocked when collecting.
 There might be ways to automate this, such as using RFID cards, but they add